thinkle-iacs/think-js/strings.md

 `/\s/` is a Javascript **regular expression** (aka regex) which splits the string on any **whitespace** --- regular spaces, tabs, and newlines.
 Regular expressions are powerful patterns for matching (and replacing) substrings in strings.
-Many of the Javascript string methods accept either plain strings are regular expressions as arguments.
+Many of the Javascript string methods accept either plain strings or regular expressions as arguments.
 Regular expressions are beyond the scope of this chapter, but we will demonstrate a few useful examples.
 [MDN offers a guide to using Regular Expressions in Javascript.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)